kivilaid/docs-mcp-server/docs/telemetry.md

 # Telemetry Architecture

-The MCP Documentation Server implements comprehensive privacy-first telemetry to understand usage patterns, monitor performance, and improve user experience.
+The MCP Documentation Server implements privacy-first telemetry to understand usage patterns, monitor performance, and improve user experience.
 The system is designed with user privacy as the primary concern while providing valuable insights for product development.

 ## Core Principles